Chemaclass/knob-base/README.md

 }
 ```

-* All of these on the best&easy way ever in 'Knob\libs' (src/libs/ directory)
+* All of these on the best&easy way ever in `Knob\libs` (src/libs/ directory)

 ### Views based on [Mustache](http://mustache.github.com/) templates

 * All you have to care basically are your templates.
-Thats why we choose Mustache.
-Is simple, flexible and funny.
+That's why we choose Mustache.
+Is simple, flexible and fun.
-* This will be your main part; that's because your "Wordpress Template", dont forget it ;-)

 ### Controllers to pull everything together

-* From 'Knob\Controllers' (src/controllers/ directory)
+* From `Knob\Controllers` (src/controllers/ directory)
-* You will be provided a ```Knob\Controllers\BaseController``` to extends your own controllers.
+* You will be provided a `Knob\Controllers\BaseController` to extends your own controllers.
-Then from your controller just need to do something like:

 ```php
 // app/controllers/BaseController.php